GhassanIshag/Taxma/README.md

 ![demo](https://raw.githubusercontent.com/GhassanIshag/taxma/main/docs/home.png)

 - ### Services Page
-This page has a prief description about all services that provided by Taxma , each of the services is included in a box with an image that
+This page has a brief description about all services that provided by Taxma , each of the services is included in a box with a semi-transparent grey overlay dev element  that changes to semi white  colour upon hover over the element and text changes to black.

 ![demo](https://raw.githubusercontent.com/GhassanIshag/taxma/main/docs/services.png)